silvacms/documentation/source/silva/buildout/extending.rst

 Others recipes can be used to install software differently.
-To find more recipe, search on `PyPi
+To find more recipes, search on `PyPi
 <http://pypi.python.org/pypi?:action=browse&show=all&c=512>`_.

 Example